Updated: December, 2020

-Your ISP sets you up with their own DNS server(s) in order to handle most requests and they generally do a decent job.
-However, the problem with DNS requests is that they are not secure (travel the Internet in plain-text), thefeore DNS hijacking for censorship or blocking purposes is common in several countries.
+Your ISP sets you up with their own DNS server(s) by default in order to handle the DNS requests and they generally do a decent job.
+However, the problem with DNS requests is that they are not secure (travel the Internet in plain-text), therefore DNS hijacking for censorship or blocking purposes is common in several countries.
 It is also common for ISPs to keep logs of DNS requests, meaning that they are essentially archiving your browsing history.
 Another problem with ISP DNS is the common practice of hijacking erroneous DNS responses to serve static pages of their own.
 Last but not least, ISP DNS servers can also be quite unreliable and slow compared to some of the well known public DNS services.

 Some public DNS services provide some extras, such as ad-blocking, malware sites blocking, tracking blocking at the DNS level.
 Even if you use an antivirus and anti-malware software, DNS blocking acts as an extra protection layer and it stops malicious sites before they are even loaded onto your device.

 Another interesting feature that may be useful to some users, is the categories filtering that can be enabled with some DNS services for the purpose of parental control or limiting web site resources on a PC to specific business usage only.

 The services we have included in this section are Cloudflare DNS, OpenDNS, GoogleDNS and Level3DNS, because they have similar features and their performance is about the same.